quentinkhoo/quentinkhoo.github.io/content/posts/TISC-2022-cloud-cloudynekos.md

 {"Message": "Welcome there agent!
 Use the credentials wisely!
 It should be live for the next 120 minutes!
 Our antivirus will wipe them out and the associated resources after the expected time usage.", "Access_Key": "AKIAQYDFBGMS6NCB2UGD", "Secret_Key": "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"}
 ```

 Turns out interacting with the API gateway with the custom header returns us a set of AWS credentials.
-Before we continue let's recap what we have encountered so far:
+So let's go ahead and see what our provided AWS credentials is capable of

 ## Enumerating AWS Credentials Permissions
 When given a set of AWS credentials like this, one of the first things you would like to do is to see what kind of permissions it has access to.
-In this case I used [enumerate-iam](https://github.com/andresriancho/enumerate-iam) to do my first round of enumeration to see what kind of permissions do these set of credentials have access to.
+In this case I used [enumerate-iam](https://github.com/andresriancho/enumerate-iam) to do my first round of enumeration to see what kind of permissions these set of credentials have access to.
 ```bash
 └─$ python3 enumerate-iam.py --access-key AKIAQYDFBGMS6NCB2UGD --secret-key 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
 [INFO] Starting permission enumeration for access-key-id "AKIAQYDFBGMS6NCB2UGD"